mvolkmann/blog/src/rust.md

 Command-line arguments can represent options that affect what an application does.
-A crate like {% aTargetBlank "https://crates.io/crates/clap", "clap" %}
+A library crate like {% aTargetBlank "https://crates.io/crates/clap", "clap" %}
 can be used to simplify parsing of the options and provide help.

-The `clap` crate supports many features including:
+The `clap` crate supports many features including the ability to:

-- generated help viewed with `--help` (not with `-h`)
+- generate help viewed with `--help` (not with `-h`)
-- getting the version with `--version` or `-V` (not with `-v`) specified in the code or obtained from the `Cargo.toml` file
+- get the program version with `--version` or `-V` (not with `-v`) specified in the code or obtained from the `Cargo.toml` file
-- positional arguments
+- parse positional arguments (known as "args")
-- optional named arguments with no value, also known as "flags" (ex. `--quiet`)
+- parse optional named arguments with no value, also known as "flags" (ex. `--quiet`)
-- named arguments with values, also known as "options" (ex. `--color yellow`)
+- parse named arguments with values, also known as "options" (ex. `--color yellow`)
-- arguments with default values
+- parse arguments with default values
-- defining when an argument is allowed or required (see the `Arg` methods `required_if`, `required_ifs`, `required_unless`, `required_unless_all`, and `required_unless_one`)
+- define when an argument is allowed or required
+  (see the `Arg` methods `required_if`, `required_ifs`,
+  `required_unless`, `required_unless_all`, and `required_unless_one`)
-- specifying options with YAML (but a benefit of specifying them in code is that an IDE can detect and report errors)
+- specify options with YAML (However, a benefit of specifying them in code is that an IDE can detect and report errors.)
-- colored error messages
+- produce colored error messages
-- non-string option values (ex. `bool`, `i32`, or `f64`)
+- parse non-string option values (ex. `bool`, `i32`, or `f64`)
-- custom value validation
+- implement custom value validation
 - and more

 Named arguments can have short (ex. `-q`) and long (ex. `--quiet`) forms.

-Flags can be combined, so `-a -b -c` is the same as `-abc`.
+Flags can be combined.
+This means that `-abc` is treated the same as `-a -b -c`.

-Each argument must have a name that uses to retrieve its value.
+Each argument must have a name that is used to retrieve its value.
-This typically matches its long name, but is required because positional options are not required to have a long or short name.
+While it typically matches its long name, specifying this name is required because positional options are not required to have a long or short name.

-For example, consider an app that accepts:
+To demonstrate using `clap` we will create a program that accepts:

 - a positional argument with a type of `u8` that specifies a size
-- an optional flag that causes output to be minimized
+- an optional flag that causes output to be minimized (`--quiet`)
-- a required option that supplies a color name
+- a required option that supplies a color name (`--color`)

 To get help on the app, enter `cargo run -- --help` or build the app with `cargo build` and